-- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant: - When the applicant does not have parental responsibility; - When a family moves shortly after the closing date of applications and one or more of the following applies: - The family has moved to a property from which their application was less likely to be successful (i.e. out of catchment or further away); - The family has returned to an existing property; - The family lived in rented accommodation for a short period of time (anything less than a year) over the application period;
+- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant: - When the applicant does not have parental responsibility; - When a family moves shortly after the closing date of applications and one or more of the following applies: - The family has moved to a property from which their application was less likely to be successful (i.e. out of catchment or further away); - The family has returned to an existing property; - The family lived in rented accommodation in the catchment area, for a short period of time (anything less than a year) over the application period;

-5 Fair Access Protocols can only include the categories of children outlined in the School Admissions Code.
+6 Fair Access Protocols can only include the categories of children outlined in the School Admissions Code.

-6 Proof of an address being the bona fide home address of the child proof of address, should involve, for example, at least two of the following: a council tax bill; a 12 month (minimum) rental agreement for the property; utility bills that cover at least the past three month period (gas, water, electricity, fixed line/broadband NOT mobile service); formal correspondence from NHS, Social Services or another national or local government department quoting the address and naming the child.
+7 Proof of an address being the bona fide home address of the child, should involve, for example, at least two of the following: a council tax bill; a formal rental agreement for the property; utility bills that cover at least the past three month period (gas, water, electricity, fixed line/broadband NOT a mobile telephone service); formal correspondence from the NHS, Social Services or another national or local government department, quoting the address and naming the child.